 Friday, 27th September

 This afternoon we will depart from Dublin to Rome.
-Upon arrival in Rome we will meet our tour escort and transfer to our hotel where we will stay for the following three nights.
+Upon arrival in Rome we will meet our tour escort and transfer to the four star Hotel Twenty One where we will stay for the following three nights.
 We will have dinner on arrival and later check into our rooms.

 Saturday, 28th September

 We will celebrate the opening Mass of our pilgrimage at the Basilica of Santa Sabina in Rome.
 Perched high above the Tiber river, the Basilica of Saint Sabina is a historic church on the Aventine Hill and mother church of the Roman Catholic Order of Preachers, better known as the Dominicans.
 We enjoy a tour of the basilica and afterwards have time for prayer.

 In the afternoon we will travel to St. Peter’s Basilica.
 Originally founded by Constantine in 324, St. Peter’s Basilica stands on the traditional site where Peter – the apostle who is considered the first pope – was crucified and buried.
 We will enjoy a guided tour of the basilica where we will see Michelangelo’s delicate Pietá statue, the canopy altar where the Pope celebrates Mass and the crypt of the Popes.

 This morning we will celebrate Mass at the Basilica of San Clemente and afterwards enjoy a tour of the basilica and have time to admire the spectacular mosaics and frescoes.
 We will visit the nearby Basilica of St. John Lateran.
 Known as the ‘Mother of all churches’, the Basilica of St John Lateran is the oldest church in the western world, the cathedral of Rome and the official seat of the Bishop of Rome, Pope Francis.